bryanchalker/slimmodal/README.md

 For example, you make want to add a "data-shadow" attribute to the elelment calling, which might remove the box-shadow applied by default.
 To do this:
 - **CSS**
-Add a class to the css file:
+-- Add a class to the css file:
 Example... **.noshadow {box-shadow: none;}**.
 - **JS**
-Add:
+-- Add to the JS page:
 **var modalshadow = $(this).attr('data-shadow');** to define the variable **$('#' + modal + ' .sm_content').addClass(modalshadow);** to map that variable value to the correct element you are adding the class to.
 - **HTML**
-Finally, add **data-shadow="noshadow"** to the element calling the modal.
+-- Finally, add **data-shadow="noshadow"** to the element calling the modal.

 That's it :)